oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 Example usage for creation of the markdown:

-`trestle author ssp-generate -p my_prof -y /my_yaml_dir/header.yaml -s 'ImplGuidance:Implementation Guidance,ExpectedEvidence:Expected Evidence' -o my_ssp`
+`trestle author ssp-generate --profile my_prof --yaml /my_yaml_dir/header.yaml --sections 'ImplGuidance:Implementation Guidance,ExpectedEvidence:Expected Evidence' --output my_ssp`

 In this example the profile has previously been imported into the trestle directory.
 The profile itself must be in the trestle directory, but the imported catalogs and profiles may be URI's with href's as described below.